Javea Port (Puerto de Xàbia): A Complete Guide

 Javea Port Restaurants

-If you love fresh seafood as much as I do, you will appreciate the excellent restaurants in the area which locally source their fish from the marina.
-There are lovely places to dine, which I’ve listed a few below.
+If you love fresh seafood as much as I do, you’ll appreciate the excellent restaurants in this area that locally source their fish from the marina.
+Here are a few lovely places to dine.

 Restaurant Sotavent